Hganavak/archive/_workshops/latex.md

 date: 2018-10-08
 ---

-<div class="instructor_note">Point everyone to this document and explain how it will be updated at the end of the day with any changes that are required after the workshop.</div>
+<div class="instructor_note">Point everyone to this document and explain how it will be updated at the end of the day with any changes that are required after the workshop, and that they can follow along during the lesson and if we don't manage to get through everything today they can finish off at home.</div>

 ## Key Workshop Objectives
 {:.no_toc}

 - Understand the basic structure of a Latex document
 - Understand the typical Latex workflow
-- Get you to a point where you feel confident using and experimenting with Latex on your own!
+- To get you to a point where you feel confident using and experimenting with Latex on your own!

 ## Contents
 {:.no_toc}